 “For the vertical shots in times square I just had one end of the rail on the ground, and the other held to the light pole with the gorilla.
 Also used the gorilla to do static shots, wrapping it to railings, etc, etc…”

-You can see his previous project we discussed here: Manhattan Time-lapse
+You can see his previous project we discussed here: Manhattan Timelapse

-Don't Miss The Next New Article!
+Don't Miss The Next One!

-Join over 100,000 subscribers who receive free photography tips and in-depth articles from PictureCorrect and stay up-to-date.
-Subscribe Now!
+Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: